volesen/time-series-analysis/README.md

 The repository contains all the data, R codes/Python scripts, and reports for each assignment.

 # Authors
-Vincent Olesen, Lauge Hermansen, Tymoteusz Barciński
+Vincent Olesen, Lauge Hermansen, Tymoteusz Barciński, sarphiv (Anonymized)